rapid7/insightconnect-plugins/plugins/rapid7_insightvm_cloud/help.md

 ## Troubleshooting

-_This plugin does not contain any troubleshooting information._
+*There is no troubleshooting for this plugin.*

 # Version History

-* 5.0.0 - Vulnerability Search: fix `malware_kits` output and remove `Asset Criteria` input
+* 5.0.0 - Vulnerability Search: fix malware_kits output and remove Asset Criteria input | Updated the documentation with links related to query builder and operators | Updated the SDK
 * 4.0.0 - Vulnerability Search: fix schema validation problem for exploits field
 * 3.3.0 - Asset Search: add filter fields: `current_time`, `comparison_time`
 * 3.2.0 - Add vulnerability search action